Separating young horses from their group and stalling them in individual boxstalls is stressful.

-Steaming represents a management strategy for reducing dust and mold levels and increasing dry matter intake in some hays.
-However, steaming should not replace the main goal of feeding good quality (i.e. low in dust and mold) hay.
+Steaming represents a strategy for reducing dust and mold concentrations and increasing dry matter intake in some hays, but can result in leaching of essential nutrients.

 Decreases in energy generation during exercise found in furosemide-treated horses were attributed to the losses in body weight caused by the drug's diuretic action.

 There is potential for dietary glucosamine HCl supplementation to have a positive effect on joint inflammation and cartilage turnover in young growing horses.

 Teff grass was found to be readily acceptable to grazing horses.

 Results indicated that individually-housed horses prefer to utilize shade when it is available in hot, sunny environments.

 Horses consumed less water in the winter compared to the fall.
 Feeding mash to horses was helpful in increasing overall water intake.